gnieh/fs2-data/README.md

 ### CSV Rows with headers

 Rows can be converted to a `CsvRow[Header]` for some `Header` type.
-This class provides higher-level utilies to manipulate rows.
+This class provides higher-level utilities to manipulate rows.

 If your CSV file doesn't have headers, you can use the `noHeaders` pipe, which creates `CsvRow[Nothing]`